mapzen/documentation/src-tangram-new/custom.md

 When writing Tangram shaders, you might get an error like this:

-<span style="background-color: yellow">`'+' : wrong operand types no operation '+' exists that takes a left-hand operand of type 'highp float' and a right operand of type 'const int' (or there is no acceptable conversion)`</span>
+<code style="color:black;background-color: #ffcc00">'+' : wrong operand types no operation '+' exists that takes a left-hand operand of type 'highp float' and a right operand of type 'const int' (or there is no acceptable conversion)</code>

-In general this means one of the numbers in your expression is missing a decimal point, like `.5 + 1' – this makes GLSL sad.
+In general this means one of the numbers in your expression is missing a decimal point, like `.5 + 1` – this makes GLSL sad.

 Some languages (like JavaScript) do automatic type conversion, but the version of GLSL used in Tangram doesn't – you have to tell it to do everything explicitly, which makes it a bit tedious, but for this reason it's harder for GLSL to misinterpret your intentions.